Before you start laser engraving and cutting

 Selection of the material and surface preparation

 Results of engraving heavily depend on wood type.
-There are several parameters that need to be taken into account.
+Several parameters need to be taken into account.

 Growth rings and surface uniformity.
 Typically, for best engraving results you need a material of homogenous color.
 When engraving in shades of gray, remember that darker surface absorbs more laser energy (at the same time it lowers contrast of the image).
 All rings, as darker, absorb more light, therefore they get hotter, even at a reduced output power of the laser.
 The resulting image will be darker on such spots, which means that the engraved image will have unwanted color variations.
 Rings will stay visible, like an old wallpaper image covered with a low-opacity paint.